ERIE CANALWAY TRAIL:

 Road parking lot (gravel) after 106.9 miles.

-A 2 mile gap currently exists as of August 2017 between Fisk and Tonawanda Creek
+A 2 mile gap is currently under construction between Fisk and Tonawanda Creek

 Head left on Fisk Rd, then travel right